kurealnum/Mini-Workflows/README.md

 </p>

 <p align="center">
-This whole file is a collection of workflows and ideas for certain problems (think "guidelines on how to solve X") where X is a problem, bug, question, ect.
+This whole file is a collection of workflows and ideas for certain problems (think  of "guidelines on how to solve X", almost like design patterns) where X is a problem, bug, question, ect.
 As previously mentioned, nothing here is intended to be a rigid solution to every problem.
 While a lot of these may be best practices, there are workflows for bigger ideas/problems such as web design.
 </p>

 <br>